xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SQL.OPEN**(**connection\_string**, output\_ref, driver\_prompt)

-Connection\_string    is a text string that contains the information necessary to establish a connection to a data source.
+Connection\_string&nbsp;&nbsp;&nbsp;&nbsp;is a text string that contains the information necessary to establish a connection to a data source.
 Any data-source-name that is used in connection\_string must be an existing data source name defined with ODBC Setup or the ODBC Administration Utility.

   - > Connection\_string must follow the format described in Chapter 24,
     > "ODBC Function Reference", of the Microsoft Open Database